SystemsApproach/private5g/core.rst

 physical RAN (one of many possible access network technologies, not unlike WiFi) to the global Internet.
-In this view, IP addresses serve as the unique global identifier that makes it possible for any RAN-connected device to communication with any Internet-addressable device or service.
+In this view, IP addresses serve as the unique global identifier that makes it possible for any RAN-connected device to communicate with any Internet-addressable device or service.
 The 3GPP-centric view is that a distributed set of Mobile Cores (interconnected by one or more backbone technologies, of which the Internet is just one example) cooperate to turn a set of